Future Climate: Explore the Possibilities

 Scenario #3: What does it take to stay below 2°C?

-- Start with carbon emissions set at 10.5 GtC/yr, close to present-day levels.
+- Start with carbon emissions set at 10.6 GtC/yr, which is close to present-day levels.

 - Play the simulation until the temperature line (red) crosses the recommended limit.
 Mouse over the data point to find out what year that would be.

-- Play the simulation and see if it was enough.
+- Play the simulation and see if your guess worked.

 Some Notes About This Model